Tooth-N-Claw/HDMaps/docs.md

 The embedding can be computed entirely from given data samples based on custom base and fiber metrics, or the user can provide either precomputed distances or kernels, or a mix of these.

-**Important:** Distances and block indices are computed automatically only if `data_samples` are provided.
-If `data_samples` are omitted, precomputed kernels and block indices must be supplied explicitly.
+**Important:** Distances are computed automatically only if `data_samples` are provided.
+If `data_samples` are omitted, precomputed kernels must be supplied explicitly.

 See the [examples](https://github.com/frisbro303/HDM_Python/tree/main/examples) folder for usage demonstrations.